-One of the most reported forms of cancer that affects children below the age of 2 is retinoblastoma.
-This is caused when the retinoblasts of the eyes begin to grow or change beyond what the body can control and form tumors.
-This then results in retinoblastoma.
+One of the most common forms of cancer that affects children below the age of 2 is Retinoblastoma.
+This is caused when the retinas of the eyes begin to grow or change beyond what the body can control and form tumors.
 Retinoblastoma can be treated like most forms of cancer if it is caught early before it progresses.
-There is also a strong likelihood that it is passed from genes and so it is important to request for a test from an optometrist in Winter Park if someone in your family has had this cancer before.
+There is also a strong likelihood that it is passed from genes and so it is important to request for a test from an optometrist if someone in your family has had this cancer before.

 This cancer just happens without any premeditation.
 Non-hereditary retinoblastoma accounts for over 60% of cancers that affects children in North America.
 In most cases, the retinoblastoma affects only one eye.
 There is also little risk that children will be affected by the disease.

 This type of retinoblastoma is passed on from parents to their children and accounts for 40% of cancers reported in children.
 In this case, someone in the family or a parent must have suffered from retinoblastoma.
 In some cases, it could be described as sporadic because there may be no history of retinoblastoma in the family.
 Kids who exhibit retinoblastoma are also at a higher risk of developing other forms of cancer like lung cancer, skin cancer, soft tissue sarcoma etc. There is also a strong chance that the retinoblastoma 1 gene would be transmitted to their future children.
 Despite medical research into the subject, there is still no definite way of predicting or reducing the risk of retinoblastoma occurring in children.

 Retinoblastoma is best treated when it is identified early enough.
 This can be done through eye examination, blood testing and MRIs.